 I’m Dr Zuleyka Zevallos, an applied sociologist of Latin-Australian background.
 I hold a PhD in Sociology.
 I am also an Adjunct Research Fellow with Swinburne University.

 I began my career as an academic before joining the Australian Public Service leading interdisciplinary research teams.
 Later I managed the research team for an environmental health and safety investigation commissioned by state government, and then worked as a research and social media consultant.
 I then developed and implemented the Australian Academy of Science’s national program to increase gender equity and diversity across higher education and science organisations.
+Most recently, I have been working in consultancy and social policy.

 I specialise in analysing issues of gender and sexuality, culture, discrimination and diversity in the workplace, social media, environmental health and safety, and interdisciplinary research.